harmonicalchemy/modular-emacs/README.md

 **Current Status:**

 > **Note:** Skip to **[Start Here:](#start-here)** if you just need to get this going now. :trollface:

+- **_You are currently on the branch/fork that enables the optional Xah Fly Keys Emacs modal editor mode_**

 - **2020 May 22:** Org Mode has been heavily customized!
 I am calling it **_Fancy Org Mode_**.
 Also some of the Module files were re-organized...
 (In particular `12-Xah-Fly-Keys.el` and `13-key-bindings.el)`...
 Tweaks were added to improve package management and minimize the effects of load errors etc.  Keybindings for both Xah-Fly-Keys mode as well as normal mode were added/changed...